Creative Mindset: A Simple Guide to a Creative Mindset

 Go down the path less traveled

-A creative mindset is about going down the path less traveled in your brain.
-The more pathways you have created in your brain, the easier the task is.
-This is also a habit.
-As you can imagine your brain is full of millions of small pathways.
 The more you do one thing, the bigger those pathways become until it eventually become a highway.
 This is how habits are formed.
 Something you do so often it doesn’t take much thinking on your part.
-What you want to do, to practice a creative mindset, is to go down the path less traveled.

 Try new things.
 Make new connections, put new things together, and see things from a different angle.
 Go a different way.
 Make it your mission to find 3 different routes to work and take turns using them.